berkes/postgres_key_value/README.md

 PostgresKeyValue tries to get out of your way, by being unopiniated small, and simple.

+It works similar, but not compatible to, Hash.
+Some features from Hash are implemented, others deliberately omitted when they don't make sense or would make leaky abstractions.

 PostgresKeyValue depends on the [pg gem](https://rubygems.org/gems/pg), but doesn't add this as requirement, so that you can provide your own, your version, fork or compatible gem instead.